vitessio/website/content/en/docs/reference/vreplication/vreplication.md

 * `max_replication_lag`: 99999, reserved.
 * `tablet_types`: specifies a comma separated list of tablet types to replicate from.
-  If empty, the default tablet type specified by the `-vreplication_tablet_type` command line flag is used.
+  If empty, the default tablet type specified by the `-vreplication_tablet_type` command line flag is used, which in turn defaults to 'REPLICA'.
 * `time_updated`: 0, reserved.
 * `transaction_timestamp`: 0, reserved.
-* `state`: 'Running' or 'Stopped'.
+* `state`: 'Init', 'Copying', 'Running', 'Stopped', 'Error'.
 * `cell`: is an optional parameter that specifies the cell from which the stream can be sourced.
+If no cell is specified, the default is the local/current cell.

 #### The source field